How to use reusable sanitary pads - our easy guide!

 Duh, duh, duuuuhhhhhhhhh. <Or other suitably scary musical interlude....>

 Thankfully, you aren't alone, this is one of the questions we most often receive from customers regarding how to use pads and it's a quick and simple one to answer.
 Wearing a pad, washing it and reusing are easy.
-Let's show you how.
+In our easy guide to reusable sanitary pads we'll cover:

-The lovely Issie has done us an Insta video showing EXACTLY how to insert the pads into pants, but here's the quick summary.
+The lovely Issie has done us an Insta video showing EXACTLY how to insert the pads into pants, but here's how to put on a reusable pad:

 If there's a label on your pad, you want to place the label facing down into your pants.
 No-one wants a scratchy label against their vulva!